 There are weird fake sugars, highly processed soy proteins, genetically modified soy proteins, grain fed cow gelatine proteins (and they’re often fed genetically modified corn and soy), additives (especially in the meal replacement weight loss shakes), maltodextrin starches that are super high GI and aggravating to the GI tract, dairy derivatives, fructose and on and on we go.
 There’s also the issue of many of them not containing any plant fibre, fats or minerals and we don’t want a scenario of ‘protein and not a lot else’ where we have to add a billion things to get a complete and sustaining breakfast, right?

 There are a small select few protein powders that do what we want them to do – and that is offer great nutrition, remove the need for a between-meal snack and the associated costs of that and taste good.
-I have decided to partner with 180 Nutrition, knowing Stu and Guy from having spoken at a conference together a couple of years ago in Tasmania.
+I have decided to partner with their site, knowing Stu and Guy from having spoken at a conference together a couple of years ago in Tasmania.
 I’ve also been on their 180 Nutrition podcast talking sunscreens (controversial, I know!).
 I trust them, I know the product, I’ve tasted and use it regularly, I like that they have vegan AND grass fed whey protein options to suit everybody.
 I’m a fan of their ethos and their massive desire for us to be our best selves.
 It shines through in everything they do and for the 100 brands I get asked to do something with, and the 99% I say “sorry because of XYZ” – this is the 1% that I say yes to, and then get to work getting us a little deal!
 You can see through their podcast, their site and their social media that they truly care about people’s health.

 You’ll find a discount down the bottom under these couple of recipe ideas to make super simple breakfasts that don’t cost the earth, don’t take up your time in the morning, and give us a whole lot of bang for your buck to avoid having to snack until lunch.
 Check out this nutritional panel compared to the ones above.
 Amazing what using only high quality ingredients can do, hey?